FURK4NGG/blacklayer/README.md

 # blacklayer
 A lightweight, per-monitor screen saver for Hyprland that automatically dims inactive displays and instantly restores them on focus.
+It also supports optional global lock and display sleep actions after prolonged inactivity.
 <br><br>
 <!-- GIF -->
 <br><br>